DETAILED CORRESPONDENCE

 The Courts have held that "Apparatus claims cover what a device is, not what a device does." and a claim containing a "recitation with respect to the manner in which a claimed apparatus is intended to be employed does not differentiate the claimed apparatus from a prior art apparatus" if the prior art apparatus teaches all the structural limitations of the claim.
 See Hewlett-Packard Co. v.
 Bausch & Lomb Inc., 909 F.2d 1464, 1469, 15 USPQ2d 1525, 1528 and Ex Parte Masham, 2 USPQ2d 1647 (BPAI 1987).
 See also MPEP 2114(II).
 The claim limitation “the production environment is installed in the factory building, and in which the factory building has a conventional flat concrete floor that has not been strengthened for a vehicle body panel stamping press.” is a statement of intended use that does not further limit the claimed invention.
 The cited prior art Czinger teaches all of the positively recited structure of the claimed apparatus in claim 1, as discussed above.
 The structure taught by Czinger is capable of being employed in a building with a conventional flat concrete floor that has not been strengthened for a vehicle body panel stamping press.
 Therefore, Czinger teaches the claim.

-It would have been obvious to a person having ordinary skill in the art before the effective filing date of the invention to further modify the vehicle robotic production environment of modified Czinger to be installed in a building with a conventional flat concrete floor that has not been strengthened for a vehicle body panel stamping press, as taught by Kilibarda, in order to save costs on installing the floor.
+It would have been obvious to a person having ordinary skill in the art before the effective filing date of the invention to further modify the vehicle robotic production environment of modified Czinger to be installed in a building with a conventional flat concrete floor that has not been strengthened for a vehicle body panel stamping press and in which the robots of the groups of cells are each mounted on a free-standing platform that is not fixed to the floor of the factory, the platforms being arranged directly on the conventional flat concrete floor, as taught by Kilibarda2, in order to provide a production environment requiring minimal plant infrastructure at the site and being highly efficient and environmentally friendly to the surrounding area.

 Regarding Claim 52